 By Hyon O’Brien

-Hyon O’Brien lives in the United States.
+Hyon O'Brien is a former reference librarian now living in the United States.
 She can be reached at firstname.lastname@example.org.